jonasbergqvist/saas-cms-visual-builder-workshop/README.md

 ![image](https://github.com/user-attachments/assets/67d17479-fd35-4777-9858-b01f523b8174)

-## Create a NextJs application that uses the Experience created in SaaS CMS
+## Create a NextJs application with needed dependencies
-We will now create a NextJs application, which will use the query we created above.
+We will now create a NextJs application, which will have needed dependencies for us to integrate with Optimizely Graph.
 We are going to use Visual Studio Code (https://code.visualstudio.com/download) in the examples, but you can also use another IDE

 ### 1. Open "Visual Studio Code" and open a folder, in which you will create the application
 ![image](https://github.com/user-attachments/assets/899b65fa-d4a5-4d6c-8617-f93647cb9b07)